KhurshidShaik/Spotify_Data_Analysis/README.md

 - Modify the src/ scripts to experiment with different features or models.

 ## Results
 - Predictive Insights: The analysis identifies key factors like artist prominence and release timing that significantly impact album popularity.
-The model's R-squared score of 0.641 indicates good predictive capability.

 ## Additional Resources
 - [Spotipy API Documentation](https://spotipy.readthedocs.io/)